-Best Book Writing Software: Grammarly Versus Hemingway - The Write Practice
+Grammarly Vs. Hemingway: A Professional Writer's Review

 Readability measures how easy writing is to read.

+The Hemingway App takes its name from the American author Ernest Hemingway, known for his spare, direct style.

-Most writers believe their sentences are easy to read (I know exactly what I mean, right?).
-The problem is sometimes, the reader has a hard time following.
+Most writers believe their sentences are easy to read (after all, I know exactly what I mean, right?).
+The problem is when your reader has a hard time following.
 Then what?

 If the reader can’t follow the sentence to the end, they’ll stop reading.
 Readability makes a big difference for the reader, especially if it is an article or story posted online.